 Brushes (3/4" & 1/2" sq shaders & long liners)

-Brush cleaner and container (no Grumtine)
+Brush cleaner and container

 Paper towels, blotting cloth, etc.